s-shanky-k/Automatically-inferring-road-attributes-from-GPS-Trajectories/README.md

 A [sample text file](sample.txt) is part of the repositary

 ## Running the code
-The repositary contains a jupyter notebook as well as a python script.
+The repositary contains a jupyter notebook.
+Run all the cells to get the ouput.

+### Using Custom Input Data
+Modify the read_csv command in the second cell of the jupyter notebook `df = pd.read_csv("file_name.txt",sep=",",header = None)`

 ## Output
 The code will output a CSV file which is of the format: